TrebledJ/trebledj.github.io/content/tags/programming/programming.md

 permalink: /tags/programming/
 ---

 The act of pushing buttons in a manner to communicate with machines and human beans.
-Posts which have some sort of programming walkthrough or contain a decent amount of coding will be tagged with [programming](/tags/programming).
+I enjoy programming in a variety of languages, be it C++, Python, Haskell, Rust, or English.
+Posts from this tag largely pertain to software engineering and walkthroughs/tutorials related to programming.